Skip to main content

 Open – Partially Addressed

 DOD concurred with this recommendation.
 According to responses provided by DOD officials in December 2019, the department provided guidance on the division of the 16 operational readiness and installation-specific medical functions in a March 2019 memorandum from the Office of the Under Secretary of Defense for Personnel and Readiness.
 However, further detail is needed regarding what analysis DOD completed to assess the 16 functions for duplication.
 In responses provided by DOD in March 2021, officials stated that the Assistant Secretary of Defense for Health Affairs, Defense Health Agency, and military departments conducted an assessment that included some of the 16 operational readiness and Installation-specific medical functions, such as occupational and environmental health.
 However, DOD officials said that the analysis of these functions was still ongoing.
 Officials also referenced a March 2020 memorandum from the Under Secretary of Defense for Personnel and Readiness.
 The memorandum allowed for a pause in MTF transition activities to allow the military departments and DHA to focus all efforts on DOD's COVID-19 response.
 As such, we will continue to monitor DOD's efforts regarding this analysis.
 In December 2021, DOD was still working to implement this recommendation.
 Specifically, officials stated that they were still working to complete the analysis, which they anticipated would be complete by September 2022.
 As of February 2022, DOD officials confirmed that the information provided in December 2021 was still consistent.
 In January 2023, DOD officials said that the department was still working to assess the remaining 16 operational readiness and installation-specific medical functions.
 DOD officials estimated the assessment would be completed by December 2023.
 To fully implement this recommendation, DOD needs to complete an analysis of all 16 functions for duplication.
 As of January 2024, DOD was still working to implement this recommendation.
 According to officials, the DOD had reassessed some of the 16 operational readiness and installation-specific medical functions; however, the department was waiting to reassess the remaining functions once implementation plans are developed.
 Officials estimated that DOD would complete the reassessment of the remaining functions in June 2024.
+As of June 2024, DOD had not provided an update on the department's actions.
 To fully implement this recommendation, DOD needs to complete an analysis of all 16 functions for duplication.

 Department of Defense